 The loss of sensation and mobility in the legs and lower half of the body.
 Paraplegia is caused by damage to the thoracic region of the spinal cord, which is the mid-section from the base of the neck down to the abdomen.
 This type of injury increases in severity the higher up in the vertebrae the damage occurs.

-This is generally the most severe type of spinal cord injury because it results in paralysis of both the arms and legs.
+This is generally the most severe type of spinal injury because it results in paralysis of both the arms and legs.
 Also referred to as tetraplegia, these spinal cord injuries are caused by damage to the cervical spinal cord, resulting in the inability to move below the injured area.
 Victims may also suffer difficulty with bowel control, breathing and other critical bodily functions.
 As with any other injury to the thoracic region, the severity of the symptoms increase depending on how high up the cervical region of the spinal cord the injury lies.
 Persons with neurologically complete tetraplegia are at high risk for secondary medical complications, including pneumonia, pressure ulcers and deep vein thrombosis.

 This type of spinal cord injury results in the loss of mobility and sensation in one arm and both of the legs.
 It is normally caused by a partial spinal cord injury.